tBaxter/questions-for-employers/README.md

 **Would I need to be on call?
 How often?**
 Another nuts-and-bolts question, but on-call rotations can be tough.
 While you're asking, consider asking of being on-call comes with extra compensation.

+**If there is an on-call rotation, what is the training program like?**
+On-call rotations can be intimidating for developers new to the organization (or new to on-call rotations).
+Organizations should have training programs/procedures they can speak to during the interview procecss.
+These might include shadowing during another developer's rotation, a set of tutorials or videos, and written documentation.

 **How many hours do people work in an average week?
 What time do people normally leave work?
 What time do they normally start?
 Do people work on the weekend?**
 Seriously, if the job can't be done in 40 hours, more or less, something is probably wrong.